nipil/jcdecaux_fetch_store/README.md

 Please migrate as follows :
 - initialize version 2 (defaults path are already different for v1 and v2)
-- configure version 2
+- configure the apikey for version 2
-- do a test cron for version 2 job with `--verbose`
+- do a test cron for version 2 job with `./jcdtool.py--verbose cron`
-- if all goes ok, configure the cron job for the version 2
+- if all goes ok, configure the real cron job for the version 2
-- wait a few minutes to bridge the data gap between version 1 and 2
+- wait a few minutes to bridge the gap between end of version 1 data and beginning of version 2 data
-- un-configure all jobs related to version 1
+- un-configure all cron jobs related to version 1

+The following can be done anytime later :
-- use the `import_1to2.py` script to import version 1 data (**Not Yet Implemented**)
+- use `utils/import_1to2.py` to import version 1 data (**Not Yet Implemented**)
 - archive version 1 data if you want to rollback
 - remove version 1 data